What is Peg?

 It’s through Peg that Winnipeggers can learn how their life, their neighbourhood, and their city is changing.
 Peg is a starting place for Winnipeg’s citizens, business owners, and policy makers to learn the facts so they can lead change to create a better city.

-Peg is a community indicator system, tracking measures called ‘indicators’ that reflect and measure our city’s well-being.
-The indicators, developed by a wide variety of stakeholders, are grouped into seven theme areas: Built Environment, Basic Needs, Economy, Education & Learning, Health, Natural Environment, and Social Vitality & Governance.
+Peg is a community indicator system, tracking measures called “indicators” that reflect and measure our city’s well-being.
+The indicators, developed by more than 800 Winnipeggers, community groups and data experts, are grouped into eight theme areas: Built Environment, Basic Needs, Economy, Education & Learning, Health, Natural Environment, Social Vitality & Governance and Demographics.

 What is Peg’s Purpose?